-Pacers:
+Pacers\:

 - 1. You must abide by all runner rules. - 2.
-Pacers may start running with their runner after 60 miles or starting at 5 p.m. on Saturday. - Pacers must start their pacing duty at one of the three-aid station (Start/Finish, Paradise Park, Jackass Ginger).
-Pacers under the age of 18 need a release signed by a parent or guardian.
-Pacers will not be assigned run numbers, nor will they be tracked. - 4.
+Pacers may start running with their runner after 60 miles or starting at 5 p.m. on January 13.

+- 3. Pacers must check in at the aid station where they pick up their runner and check out when they finish traveling with their runner.
+Pacers under the age of 18 need a release signed by a parent or guardian. - 4.
 Only one pacer is allowed to accompany a runner at a time. - 5.
 Aid will be available for pacers and runners, however if a shortage occurs runners have priority. - 6.
 Both runner and pacer must receive their aid only at the designated checkpoints. - 7.
 Pacers must arrive and leave within close proximity to their runner. - 8.
-If for any reason a pacer falls way behind his runner, the runner can continue on without a pacer, but the pacer will be removed from the course as soon as possible, or must exit at the next aid station. - Pacers are not allowed to carry any supplies for the runners (muling prohibited).
-Pacers are also prohibited from carrying their runner's bottles into or out of the aid stations in an effort to get the bottles filled in a timelier manner. - 10.
+If for any reason a pacer falls way behind his runner, the runner can continue on without a pacer, but the pacer will be removed from the course as soon as possible, or must exit at the next aid station. - 9.
+Pacers are not allowed to carry any supplies for the runners (muling prohibited). - 10.
 No "towing" or utilizing harness and line or any other means is allowed.

-The ultra running community in Hawaii is relatively small and pacers may be hard to come by.
-If you require a pacer you are encouraged to bring your own.
+\The ultra running community in Hawaii is relatively small and pacers may be hard to come by.
+If you require a pacer you are advised to bring your own.